JasonSpjute/workbook/src/reflections/wk1/quiz1.md

 **10.** Define the display `:flex property:`
 <!-- enter you answer in the space below -->
 ```
+It is the amount a flexible element will will grow or shrink in relation to other flexible elements.
 ```

 **11.** What `CSS` properties affect the size of a box model?